 Sometimes these price increases are handled well: the company might offer existing clients a few different options to lock in their pricing by choosing a yearly payment plan, or reducing some of their add-ons.

 However, there's also been quite a few companies that have increased prices for their long term customers with very little time to adapt to the increased prices.
 In fact, some companies have increased prices by as much as 200%-400% percent in short periods of time.

 So how can you anticipate or plan for these price increases?

-One way is to ensure that you're consistently cleaning your contact lists, so that you don't end up paying more for un-engaged or non-marketable contacts.
+One way is to ensure that you're consistently cleaning your contact lists with email re-engagement strategies so you don't end up paying more for un-engaged or non-marketable contacts.